Multi-fidelity estimators for coronary circulation models under clinically-informed data uncertainty: Uncertainty propagation results

 \subsection{Uncertainty in the intramyocardial pressure time-derivative}

 Variability in the intramyocardial pressure time-derivative significantly affects outlet flow and time-averaged wall shear stress uniformly across all branches ($\sim$30\% variation~\cite{Seo2020}), leaving the pressure almost unaltered, as shown in Figure~\ref{fig:9}.
-Variance reduction for QMC and multifidelity estimators is quantified in Figure~\ref{fig:10}, while their accuracy is shown in Figure~\ref{fig:11}.
+Variance reduction for QMC and multifidelity estimators is quantified in Figure~\ref{fig:10}, while their { \emph{nCI}} is shown in Figure~\ref{fig:11}.

-Similarly to the findings in the previous section, both variance reduction and accuracy are greatly improved by the multifidelity estimators with superior performance of CV-0D.
+Similarly to the findings in the previous section, both variance reduction and { \emph{nCI}} are greatly improved by the multifidelity estimators with superior performance of CV-0D.
 This is due to the Pearson correlations being very high over all the QoIs for this latter estimator and the larger number of zero-dimensional simulations (10,000 for each input uncertainty) included in the pilot run.
 This suggests zero-dimensional models to be particularly well suited for low-fidelity or reduced-order representations of the coronary sub-circulation due to their almost negligible computational cost and highly correlated QoIs.
 Finally, we observe how outlet pressure variability due to intramyocardial pressure uncertainty is limited if compared to flow or wall shear stress QoIs.
-This justifies the clustering of accuracy results in Figure~\ref{fig:11}.
+This justifies the clustering of { \emph{nCI}} results in Figure~\ref{fig:11}.

 We evaluate the performance of the multi-fidelity UQ using extrapolation of the computing cost in terms of the equivalent hi-fidelity model runs.
-We first set a range of targeted accuracy and estimated the computational cost to achieve the target accuracy by extrapolation using Equations \ref{eq:MC} and \ref{equ:minVarMF}.
-The number of equivalent hi-fidelity runs, $N_{eq,HF}$, are computed as \beq N_{eq,HF}=\frac{1}{C_{HF}} (N_{HF} C_{HF} + N_{LF} C_{LF}), \eeq where $C_{HF}$ and $C_{LF}$ is the computational cost and $N_{HF}$ and $N_{CF}$ are the number of simulations of hi- and low- fidelity models, respectively.
-In Figure~\ref{fig:13}, we summarized the extrapolated computational cost to achieve a targeted accuracy of the Monte Carlo estimator.
-The MFMC methods dramatically reduce the computational cost for providing accurate estimators of Monte-Carlo, especially for MF with the 0-D models.
+We first set a range of targeted { \emph{nCI}} and estimate the computational cost to achieve the target { \emph{nCI}} by extrapolation using Equations \ref{eq:MC} and \ref{equ:minVarMF}. {{Specifically, the number of equivalent hi-fidelity runs, $N_{\text{eq,HF}}$, is computed as \beq N_\text{\text{eq,HF}}=\frac{1}{C_\text{HF}} (N_\text{HF} C_\text{HF} + N_\text{LF} C_\text{LF}), \eeq where $C_\text{HF}$ and $C_\text{LF}$ are the computational cost and $N_\text{HF}$ and $N_\text{LF}$ are the number of simulations of hi- and low- fidelity models, respectively.
+We set a target \emph{nCI} of 0.2, 0.1, 0.05, 0.025, 0.01, 0.005, and extrapolate the cost of the simulation to reduce \emph{CI} using the variance reduction rule in equation\ref{eq:MC}, in which the variance is reduced by the inverse of the number of simulations}.}